How To Measure

 Underwire should lie flat against your chest at the centre front, and contain all of your breast tissue within them at the side.
 If you find the wires are digging in to the side of your breasts, not lying against your ribcage, see if a larger cup size will work better for you.

 The cup should fully contain your breast tissue.
 There should be no spilling over the top, or loose fabric.
 If your cup is too loose or appears to gape, try a smaller cup size.
-If you find the cup is spilled over at the top, try a larger cup size.
+If you find your breast spills over the top of the cup, try a larger cup size.